 You've seen it time after time on primetime television police shows—cops slapping the cuffs on a "perp" and reading him his rights: "You have the right to remain silent.
 Anything you say can and will be used against you in a court of law."
 And so on.
-Believe it or not, this ubiquitous arrest scene presents a rare instance in which Hollywood stays true (for the most part) to the laws of criminal procedure.
+Believe it or not, this all-too-familiar arrest scene presents a rare instance in which Hollywood stays true (for the most part) to the laws of criminal procedure.

 Officers must provide Miranda warnings whenever they interrogate someone who is in custody.
-"Interrogation" includes not only express questioning, but also any words or actions that police officers should know are reasonably likely to elicit an incriminating response.
+"Interrogation" includes not only express questioning but also any words or actions that police officers should know are reasonably likely to elicit an incriminating response.
 Being "in custody" describes a situation in which a reasonable person in the suspect's shoes would not feel free to leave.

 The corollary of Miranda warnings is that the prosecution cannot use a suspect's silence as evidence of guilt in a court of law—otherwise the warnings would be meaningless.
 But, the law doesn't require interrogating police officers to "Mirandize" someone who isn't technically "in custody."
 As a result, police officers routinely question suspects after carefully letting them know that they are not under arrest and are free to leave—that way, officers don't have to provide Miranda warnings.
 Even in that situation, though, suspects' silence was sacrosanct: Prosecutors couldn't use it against them at a later trial.
-That is, until recently.
+That is, until somewhat recently.

-The only way to prevent the government from introducing evidence at trial of the suspect's silence is to explicitly invoke the right to say nothing.
-In other words, without being warned by the police or advised by a lawyer, and without even the benefit of the familiar Miranda warnings (which might trigger a “I want to invoke my right to be silent!"), the interviewee must apparently say words to the effect of, "I’m not saying anything because I invoke my right to silence.”
+The only way to prevent the government from introducing evidence of the suspect's silence at trial is to explicitly invoke (assert) the right to say nothing.
+In other words, without being warned by the police or advised by a lawyer, and without even the benefit of the familiar Miranda warnings (which might trigger an "I want to invoke my right to be silent!"), the interviewee must apparently say words to the effect of, "I invoke my privilege against self-incrimination."

 In the case that led to this new rule, a police officer who was investigating a murder asked the suspect (and eventual defendant), who was not then in custody, a series of questions over the course of an hour.
 The officer did not Mirandize the suspect.
-The suspect answered the questions, but hesitated when the officer asked whether a ballistics test would prove that the shell casings at the crime scene matched the suspect's gun.
+The suspect answered the questions but hesitated when the officer asked whether a ballistics test would prove that the shell casings at the crime scene matched the suspect's gun.
 He fidgeted for a bit and didn't answer the question; the officer then moved on to additional questions that the suspect answered.
 Prosecutors then charged the suspect with murder.
 At trial, they argued that his reaction to the officer's shell-casing question suggested his guilt.
-The Court ruled that this argument by the prosecutors was proper because the defendant had not clearly indicated that he intended to assert his Fifth Amendment right when asked about the shell casings.
+The Court ruled that this argument by the prosecutors was proper—the defendant had not clearly indicated that he intended to assert his Fifth Amendment right when asked about the shell casings.